Wellbeing statement

 Week 7 Learning from failure and mistakes

-Resilience group
+Resilience Groups

 Each group usually consists of 4 children from KS2 who meet together for 4 weekly sessions.
 During that time, a range of ideas are explored through talk, interactive games and activities including: